 Connecting Your Payment Tools for a Seamless Setup

 To ensure you get paid consistently, all your systems should work together seamlessly.
 This means connecting your practice management software, payment processor, and accounting platform.
-Without this connection, you'll end up manually entering and matching data, which negates the benefits of having a modern system.
+Without this connection, you will end up manually entering and matching data, which negates the benefits of having a modern system.

 The goal here is a smooth, automated flow of information.
 When a patient pays, that transaction data should move effortlessly from your card terminal or online payment page, through your payment gateway, and land correctly in both the patient's record in Medesk and your financial ledger.
 Getting this foundation right is non-negotiable for accuracy and efficiency.